jrmontag/WWC_Meetup_Gnip_Arduino/README.md

 2. Start Arduino app
 3. Select appropriate Arduino Board (probably Uno) [Tools > Board]
 4. Select correct serial port (probably `tty.usbmodem` on Linux/OS X, 0 or 1 on Windows) [Tools > Serial Port]
-5. Burn echo.ino onto your board.
+5. Upload echo.ino onto your board.
 Follow instructions in the code & play with it.

 ###Game Time
-1. Find your serial port.
-Run this from your command line:

-`ls /dev/ | grep tty.usbmodem`
+1. Find your serial port: on Windows, just remember the number from step 4 above; on OS X / Linux, run this from your command line `ls /dev/ | grep tty.usbmodem`

-2. Copy / paste the result as the `usbmodem` string near the top of `python/request-to-arduino.py`
+2. Copy / paste the result as the `usbmodem` string (or uncomment the 'Windows' line) near the top of `python/request-to-arduino.py`
-3. Burn basic.ino onto your board.
+3. Upload basic.ino onto your board.
 4. Run request-to-arduino.py script ( `./request-to-arduino.py` )
 5. Experiment with search terms in the Python script